anandaworldwide/ananda-library-chatbot/README.md

 ### Pinecone errors

 - Make sure your pinecone dashboard `environment` and `index` matches the one in the `pinecone.ts` and `.env` files.
-- Check that you've set the vector dimensions to `1536`.
+- Check that you've set the vector dimensions env var OPENAI_EMBEDDINGS_DIMENSION appropriately (e.g., 1536 or 3072).
 - Retry from scratch with a new Pinecone project, index, and cloned repo.

 ## Adding a new site